 never watch, avert your eyes, never own

 This is the rarest rating of all, and honestly not one I enjoy giving.
 Very few films will ever earn this disheartening recommendation, but I sincerely hope it has been a learning experience for all involved to move on, step up, and excel.
+I never want to see a filmmaker here twice.

 An Open Invitation to Debate